Crime in the United Arab Emirates: Money laundering

 The UAE is vulnerable to money laundering due to its position as a major commercial driver in the region.
 The UAE leadership has taken several measures for combating organized crime.
 A law was enacted in January 2002 for the purpose of curbing money laundering.
 However, despite government efforts to combat money laundering, regulation of banking is still developing.

 Washington-based Center for Advanced Defense Studies released a report that US sanctioned war profiteers, terror-funders and drug traffickers have been long-using Dubai's real-estate market as a money-laundering haven.

 In a report published in April 2020, the Financial Action Task Force (FATF) questioned the UAE’s system despite what it called “significant steps” to strengthen regulations, including new legislation in 2018 and 2019.
 In its 2020 assessment, FATF called the Emirates' limited money laundering prosecutions a “concern” and urged the country to strengthen its measures.
 In November 2021, the UAE submitted a report to FATF, but the country failed to achieve a number of thresholds.
 On 4 March 2022, FATF placed the UAE in its grey list of countries subject to increased monitoring, due to the shortcomings in addressing the issue of money laundering and terror financing.
 The organization said that the Emirates made “significant progress” in enhancing its systems, but there was still a need for improvements in several areas.

+On 16 March 2023, the EU added the UAE to its blacklist of high-risk third countries, over deficiencies in anti-money laundering and funding of terrorism regimes.
+The FATF removed the UAE from anti-money laundering “grey list” on 23 February 2024.
+However, the EU continued keeping the UAE on its blacklist, which led the Emirates to question the decision in January 2025.
+The UAE Economy Minister Abdulla bin Touq Al Marri criticized the EU, stating that it can’t dictate other countries about their labour systems, and that “what works in the UAE works.”